sefn/terminai/README.md

 # terminai
 Local LLM chat interface for Linux.

 Usage: Set a keyboard shortcut to launch the script.
-Opens a prompt dialog, then a terminal for output and further chat (with formatting for markdown and thinking tags, chat history).
+This opens a prompt dialog, then a terminal for output and further chat (with formatting for markdown and thinking tags, and chat history).

 ## Features

-Portable and modifiable.
+Portable and customizable.
-Use a dialog like wofi or kdialog for the prompt, and a terminal (e.g. ptyxis or whatever you like) for streaming output and allowing subsequent prompts with memory.
+Uses a dialog like wofi or kdialog for the prompt, and a terminal (e.g. ptyxis or whatever you like) for streaming output and allowing subsequent prompts with memory.
 Markdown formatting (and formatting of thinking tags) with deno + glow.

 ## Dependencies

-* Ollama (with any model installed, e.g. gpt-oss or gemma3 etc)
+* Ollama (with any model installed, e.g. gpt-oss or gemma3, etc.)
 * Deno (for running glow with streaming)
 * glow (for markdown formatting output)
-* stdbuf (for streaming)
 * wofi, or kdialog or rofi (for the dialog prompt. wofi is default, you can modify a single line (PROMPT variable) in `ask_llm.sh` with your dialog tool of choice)
 * a terminal of your choice (for the output. kde-ptyxis is default, but you can modify a single line (the last one) in `ask_llm.sh` with your terminal of choice)
+* stdbuf (for streaming)
 * tee

 ## Installation